EmbraceLife/LIE/README.md

 1. (tf) how to process image dataset for vgg16? [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/vgg16_preprocess_input.py)

 ----
+1. how to call a keras function manually to test it? [forum](http://forums.fast.ai/t/lesson-10-discussion/1807/17?u=daniel)

-1. (todo) how to clip the edges of predictions, how to get the filename of each images files, how to stack img_id and predictions into one array? [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/vgg16_clip_submit.py)
+1. (todo) how to clip the edges of predictions, how to get the filename of each images files, how to stack img_id and predictions into one array? [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/np_clip_dogscats.py)

 1. (todo) how to plot [source](https://github.com/EmbraceLife/courses/blob/my_progress/deeplearning1/keras_internals/vgg16_visualize_preds.py)
 	- A few correct labels at random